null Skip to main content

 You can still drink it.
 It doesn't mean the tea is undrinkable anymore.
 It's just that the manufacturer won't ensure the quality of the tea to be the same.

-This is why understanding the proper way to store tea is integral to your Japanese tea experience.
+And this is why understanding the proper way to store tea is integral to your Japanese tea experience.

 How long after packing is a standard "best by" of Japanese tea?

-A standard Matcha would usually be much shorter.
+A standard Matcha is much shorter than a Sencha.
 It would indicate around 6-8 months after packing as the "best by" date for consumption.
+However, when you look around, you'll commonly find products with longer timelines.

 The 5 "tea spoilers" that kill your tea

-1. High Temperatures
+1. High Temperatures / Heat

 2. Humidity